Fengyboy/Deep-Learning/README.md

 > make runtest

 To compile the Python and MATLAB wrappers do make pycaffe and make matcaffe respectively.
-Be sure to set your MATLAB and Python paths in Makefile.config first!
+Be sure to set your MATLAB and Python paths in Makefile.config first.